forcedotcom/assessment-bot/docs/guides/UserGuide.md

 ### Assessment Definition Item

-An Assessement Definition Item represents a step in the Assessment Definition decision tree.
-There different types of items : `Message`, `Alert`, `Question` and `Decision`.
+An Assessment Definition Item represents a step in the Assessment Definition decision tree.
+There are different types of items : `Message`, `Alert`, `Question` and `Decision`.
 Each item needs a name which should be unique under an Assessment Definition.
 An item should indicate the next item to be executed as part of the `Next Item Name (Default Outcome)` field or as part of Question choices.
 If no next item name can be determined or if the Next Item Name is empty then it will be treated as an End of Chat operation.

 ### Assessment Definition Item Choices